After completion of this chapter, the physical therapist should be able to do the following:

 The roots of plyometric training can be traced to Eastern Europe, where it was known simply as jump training.19,20,39–41 The term plyometrics was coined by an American track and field coach, Fred Wilt.46 The development of the term is confusing.
 Plyo- comes from the Greek word plythein, which means “to increase.”
 Plio is the Greek word for “ore,” and metric literally means “to measure.”
 Practically, plyometrics is defined as a quick, powerful movement involving prestretching the muscle and activating the stretch-shortening cycle to produce a subsequently stronger concentric contraction.
 It takes advantage of the length-shortening cycle to increase muscular power.12

 In the late 1960s and early 1970s, when the Eastern Bloc countries began to dominate sports requiring power, their training methods became the focus of attention.
-After the 1972 Olympics, articles began to appear in coaching magazines outlining a strange new system of jumps and bounds that had been used by the Soviets to ...
+After the 1972 Olympics, articles began to appear in coaching magazines outlining a strange new system of jumps and bounds that had been used by the ...